mrOranger/Javascript/Typescript/README.md

 }
 ```

-delcare a new namespace is quite simple, we have to use the `namespace` keyword with `export` to indicate if we would like to export the definition outsite the namespace, however, if we would like to use a namespace from another file, we have to use the following comand `/// <reference path="" />` that is not a comment but a TypeScript built-in feature to import of a namespace from another file.
+declare a new namespace is quite simple, we have to use the `namespace` keyword with `export` to indicate if we would like to export the definition outside the namespace, however, if we would like to use a namespace from another file, we have to use the following command `/// <reference path="" />` that is not a comment but a TypeScript built-in feature to import of a namespace from another file.
 Now, if we would like to use the same namespace with its declarations in another file, we have to import the two previous references like this:

 ```typescript
 /// <reference path="models.ts" />